8 min read

 The results?
 Seventeen percent or higher reply rates and 10% booked meeting rates.

-This is the playbook we run every day.
+This is the playbook we run every day (check out the recording above for more insights).

 Website visit plays